-As chairman and chief executive of Condé Nast International, Jonathan Newhouse has grown the international business of American media giant Condé Nast, owned by parent company Advance Publications.
-Newhouse is the cousin of Samuel I. Newhouse Jr., known as Si, whose father founded the company as a newspaper publisher in 1922.
-He has been suggested as a possible successor to Si Newhouse, who is over 80, but has declined to comment on the matter.
+The chairman and chief executive of Condé Nast International, Jonathan Newhouse has grown the international business of American media giant Condé Nast, owned by parent company Advance Publications.

 Under Mr Newhouse’s leadership, Condé Nast International grew its portfolio of international editions — including Vogue, Vanity Fair, GQ, and Glamour — first in Western Europe and then in Asia and South America in the late 1990s and 2000s.
 In the early 1990s, when Newhouse took over the international arm of the company, the number of magazines under its direction was 30.
 Today, there are approximately 125.

-Newhouse attended Yale University from 1970 to 1972 and started his career at Advance Publications as a newspaper reporter and editor before moving into magazines in 1980 with management roles at The New Yorker and Details.
+After attending Yale University from 1970 to 1972, Newhouse started his career at Advance Publications as a newspaper reporter and editor before moving into magazines in 1980, with management roles at The New Yorker and Details.

 A native New Yorker, Jonathan Newhouse has resided in London, where Condé Nast International is headquartered, since 1994.
 He holds dual citizenship in the United States and the United Kingdom.

 He is married to creative director, and fellow member of the BoF 500, Ronnie Cooke Newhouse .